JacobKnyspel/personal-website/content/home/experience.md

     location: London
     date_start: '2022-11-01'
     date_end: ''
-    description: >-
-        I am leading an independent research project under the supervision of Dr Ashley Brown (King's College London), the aim of which is to develop and validate a    novel quantitative scale of gender salience.
+    description: I am leading an independent research project under the supervision of Dr Ashley Brown (King's College London), the aim of which is to develop and validate a novel quantitative scale of gender salience.
+This project is being funded by the KCL Student Opportunity Fund.

-        Responsibilities include:

-        * Analysing
-        * Modelling
-        * Deploying

 - title: Professor of Semiconductor Physics
     company: University X